o3de/o3de.org/content/docs/user-guide/networking/multiplayer/autocomponents.md

 ---
+linktitle: Auto-components
 title: Multiplayer Auto-components
-description: A reference for defining Open 3D Engine multiplayer state through autocomponents.
+description: A reference for defining Open 3D Engine (O3DE) multiplayer states through auto-components.
-linktitle: Auto-components
+weight: 400
 ---

-*Auto-components* provide a convenient way to define states of a multiplayer component that's relevant to network synchronization.
-Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, auto-component files in your project are processed at build-time to automatically generate C++ classes for components and controllers that provide network replication and remote function calls.
-Auto-components also take care of [edit](/docs/user-guide/programming/components/reflection/edit-context) and [behavior](/docs/user-guide/programming/components/reflection/behavior-context) context bindings, so that the bound component shows in the Editor and works with O3DE scripting.
+*Auto-components* provide a convenient way to create **Open 3D Engine (O3DE)** multiplayer components.
+These components define states that are relevant to network synchronization.
+Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, you can process auto-component files that are found in your project during a build to automatically generate C++ classes for components and to create controllers that provide network replication and remote function calls.
+Auto-components also manage [edit](/docs/user-guide/programming/components/reflection/edit-context/) and [behavior](/docs/user-guide/programming/components/reflection/behavior-context/) context bindings so that the bound component shows in **O3DE Editor** and works with O3DE scripting.

-To enable auto-component builds for your project, follow the instructions in [Multiplayer Project Configuration](./configuration).
+To enable auto-component builds for your project, follow the instructions in [Multiplayer: Project Configuration](./configuration).

 ## Auto-component file structure

 Auto-components are defined in XML files and placed in the `Code\Source\Autogen` directory of the Multiplayer Gem.
-By naming convention, auto-component file names must be suffixed with `.AutoComponent.xml`.
+According to naming convention, auto-component filenames must end with the suffix `.AutoComponent.xml`.

 ### Component attributes